 Hans-Peter Feldmanns Shadowplay (2002) goes back to the earliest form of intermediality: The shadow on the wall.
 It obtains its animated shadow-dance directly from small toy figures on circulating displays supported by simple spotlights.
 Instead of showing black silhouettes it works with grisaille and so produces a mimicry to projection and the large digital scale, as the contemporary prototype of the "image".
 By means of Feldmann's Shadowplay the lecture rethinks the difference between projection and shadow.
 Since Dürer's Draftsman in front of the Velum, projection serves as the Topos of scientific measuring.
 With his installation Etant donnee, Duchamp unmasked Dürer's model of evidence as pornography and psychological projection.
-On the other hand Dürer's Melencolia / works with darkness, heavy objects and shadows.
-The questions is, whether the melancholic connection between body and shadow might serve another mode of inverted evidence.
+On the other hand Dürer's Melencolia I works with darkness, heavy objects and shadows.
+The question is, whether the melancholic connection between body and shadow might serve another mode of inverted evidence.
 By pixels, the digital image functions in the mode of evidence through the grid.
 In contrast the shadow as a kind of significant omisson, of non-image, produces imagery through absence.
 The onlooker animates a significant patch of darkness as image.
-Shadow forced both the onlooker's perception and its hidden backside as shadow), i.e. the human eye and brain.
+Shadow forced both the onlooker's perception and imagination.
+The kind of "natural" intermediality so gains a fourth and fifth component (besides the object, its illuminated side as projection and its hidden backside as shadow), i.e. the human eye and brain.
 The gap between Feldmann's objects on the tables and their cast images on the wall connects their intermedial path to Greek myth: As Charon drove the souls of the dead over the river Styxx, they then walk as shadows on the island of the dead.
 While digital projections produce a perfect illusive surrounding, they leave the onlooker passive and alone on the minor side of reality.
-By contrast the Shadowplay evokes an inverted kind of evidence and an integrated "beyond": While "learning to die" in the shadow, the onlooker experiences themselve as a living instance of the image.
+By contrast the Shadowplay evokes an inverted kind of evidence and an integrated "beyond": While "learning to die" in the shadow, the onlooker experiences themselve as a living instance of the